-Note: If you are a system manager who is looking to control sensitive information in an enterprise environment, please review this topic:
+If you are a System Manager who is looking to control sensitive information in an enterprise environment, then make sure you review this article.
+You can establish security for the application, for the database, view, or any combination.

 Also see: Securing Web Central for Production Deployment